anarbek/warehousekg/docs/obsidian-vault/03-API-Endpoints.md

 }
 ```

-Completing an audit reconciles stock: each item's `QuantityOnHand` is set to its `countedQuantity`.
+Completing an audit reconciles stock: each item's `QuantityOnHand` is adjusted by the variance (`countedQuantity − systemQuantity`), preserving changes at other warehouses since the audit was created.

 ## Reporting Module — `/api/v1/reports`